Futures for Ephemeral Design

 2. How capable do you feel of personally affecting the future?

-Open this link so we can do this exercise.
+Open this link so we can do this exercise in class.

 On the vertical axis, If you think the future is getting better, position yourself towards the top; if you think the future is getting worse, go towards the bottom.